 People who find that they can’t function without smoking or using marijuana may benefit from going to a treatment center.
 There, they will be able to detox from marijuana and learn to live their lives again without relying on the drug to function.

-At a treatment center, individuals suffering from an addiction will receive caring support from professionals who have only their best interest in mind.
+At a treatment center, individuals suffering from an addiction will receive caring support from professionals with only their best interests.

-Another way to get help would be to join a substance abuse recovery group where you can find a sober sponsor, go to meetings on a regular basis, and learn different coping mechanisms for dealing with withdrawal and cravings.
-If you are looking for more information about treatment centers and recovery options, don’t be afraid to reach out.
-The sooner you do, the quicker you will be able to get your life back on track.
+Another way to get help would be to join a substance abuse recovery group where you can find a sober sponsor, attend regular meetings, and learn different coping mechanisms for dealing with withdrawal and cravings.